The festival takes place October 4th to 11th 2020.

 1. Entry Requirements

-Any screenings in Ireland before IndieCork, must be listed on the entry form, so that we are aware of the screening history of your film in Ireland.
+Any screenings in Ireland before IndieCork, must be listed on the entry form, so that we are aware of the screening history of your film please.

 We welcome short films, documentaries and independent features.
-All genres are welcome including animation and experimental films.
+All genres are welcome including narrative, animation, expermimental, cameraphone, poetry and dance film.

 Films of all lengths are welcome.
 For the purposes of the Short Film Competitions, only films of 30 minutes or under are eligible for competition.